Mai1902/SeniorThesis_MaiNguyen/thesis.md

 Lander workflow consists of three stages, including

 - Data Processing: This stage performs data cleansing on job bank to ensure all entries are consistent.
-Then the databased will be clustered into groups based on different skills requirements.
+Then the job title will be cluster into groups based on the relevancy in skills requirement accross jobs.
+Jobs titles with a high similarity of desired skills will be group together.
+For example, front-end engineer titles across company should belong to a similar cluster.

 - Scoring System: This stage calculates the matching score between a resume and every job in one cluster using Cosine Similarity to narrow down the search and then using Phrase Matching technique to compute skill matching percentage